Headed to Italy and wondering where to stay in Florence? Discover my favorite areas to stay in the city center and the best hotels in each!

 WHERE TO STAY IN FLORENCE, ITALY to be minutes from the action, yet have a luxury/quiet stay

-The area by the river and just west of Ponte alla Carrraia is just outside the busiest part of the city center.
-And by "just by", I mean a few minutes' walk.
+The area by the river and west of Ponte alla Carrraia is just outside the busiest part of the city center.
+And by "just", I mean a few minutes walk.

-This is where you'll find a lot of luxury hotels as this location is ideal.
-River views, close to the action but far enough away to not be noisy and annoying.
+This is where you'll find several luxury hotels as this location is ideal.
+You'll be close to the action but far enough away to avoid the noise.
+Plus, many of these hotels have gorgeous river views.

 If money was no object, this would be my first pick on where to stay in Florence, Italy.